hydrologie/xhydro/CONTRIBUTING.rst

         git fetch
         git pull origin name-of-your-bugfix-or-feature

-    If you have conflicts, you might need to replace `git pull` with `git merge` and resolve the conflicts manually.
+    If you have merge conflicts, you might need to replace `git pull` with `git merge` and resolve the conflicts manually.
     Resolving conflicts from the command line can be tricky.
 If you are not comfortable with this, you can ignore the last command and instead use a GUI like PyCharm or Visual Studio Code to merge the remote changes and resolve the conflicts.

 #.
 Before merging, your Pull Request will need to be based on the `main` branch of the `xhydro` repository.
 If your branch is not up-to-date with the `main` branch, you can perform similar steps as above to update your branch: